jspaetzel/meh.dev/_posts/blog/2010-01-30-ChemicalServers.markdown

 - Website: http://chemicalservers.com/
 tags:
 - Hosting
+- Project
 ---

+Free and paid web hosting services.
+Purchased and maintained virtual servers, created marketing materials, and provided a broad range of customer support for users.

-Server Administration and Customer Service.
-Apache, cPanel and related technologies.
+Extensively used Apache, cPanel and related technologies.